Cristóbal Colón de Carvajal, 17th Duke of Veragua

 Vice admiral Cristóbal Colón de Carvajal y Maroto, 17th Duke of Veragua, GE (born 29 January 1925 – 6 February 1986) was a Spanish Navy officer, statesman and descendant of Christopher Columbus.
 He also held the titles of 16th Duke of la Vega, 17th Marquess of Jamaica, 20th Marquess of Aguilafuente and 20th Admiral and Adelantado of the Indies, positions that had been held by his father and all of his direct paternal ancestors up to Christopher Columbus, who took on the duties with the Discovery of America in 1492.

 In 1986, Colón de Carvajal and his personal driver were killed by Basque separatist group Euskadi Ta Askatasuna (ETA), which had opened fire at the car they were travelling in and tossed a hand grenade inside, near Paseo de la Castellana in Madrid, Spain.
 Along with the assassination of Carrero Blanco in 1973, he was the most prominent figure to have been assassinated by the organization.

 Early life

 Colón was born in Madrid to a prominent noble family who held numerous titles in the peerage of Spain.
 His father, Ramón Colón de Carvajal y Hurtado de Mendoza, 16th Duke of Veragua was born in Madrid in 1898.
 His mother, María Eulalia Maroto y Pérez del Pulgar, was born in 1897 to the Marquess of Santo Domingo and his wife, the Marchioness of Pozoblanco.
-Through his mother, Colón was a great-grandson of Carlist general Rafael Maroto.
+Through his mother, Colón descended from the House of Maroto and was a great-grandson of Carlist general Rafael Maroto.